EricPonvelle/ownCloudQuickStart/MANUAL-INSTALL.md

 ];

 ----
-**IMPORTANT** The port of localhose, which is set on the `dbhost` property, must be available for traffic.
+**IMPORTANT** The port of localhost, which is set on the `dbhost` property, must be available for traffic.
 In this example, `8080` is used, and this port is unblocked and able to send and receive traffic.

 ----